LiliaFramework/Lilia/documentation/docs/hooks/gamemode_hooks.md

 ---

-### OnMySQLOOConnected
+### OnDatabaseConnected

 **Purpose**

-Called when MySQLOO successfully connects to the database.
+Called when the database successfully connects.
 Use to register prepared statements or init DB logic.

 **Parameters**